-Lee Taylor is in his first season as the strength and conditioning coach for the Lady Vol basketball program and is in his third year of working with the University of Tennessee.
+Lee Taylor is in his second season as the strength and conditioning coach for the Lady Vol basketball program and is in his fourth year of working with the University of Tennessee.

 Taylor was hired on Aug.
 5, 2013, as associate strength and conditioning coach and is in charge of helping Holly Warlick's women's hoops team and Judy Pavon's Lady Vol golf squad get stronger and fit for competition.